Name & Spelling in Various Languages

 - Troškūnai Parish or Eldership (the smallest administrative unit in Lithuania), Troškūnų Seniūnija

 PREVIOUSLY: From 1843 to World War I, Troškūnai was part of Vilkomir (Ukmergė) district within Kovno province.
 Between the two world wars, Troškūnai was part of Panevėžys district.

-In 1897 there were 779 Jews in Trashkon, 78% of the general population.
-In the summer of 1915 during World War I (1914-1918), the Jews were exiled into central Russia, their houses were destroyed and their possessions looted.
-After the war most of them returned to Trashkon and rebuilt their houses.
+In 1897 there were 779 Jews in Trashkun, 78% of the general population.
+In the summer of 1915 during World War I (1914-1918), the Jews were exiled into central Russia.
+Their houses were destroyed and their possessions were looted.
+After the war most of them returned to Trashkun and rebuilt their houses.